Prunus serrulata ‘Amanogawa’

 Deciduous, Trees, Flowers

-Columnar in youth, this 20—25-ft. tree becoming vase shaped with age.
-Width at maturity is 8 to 10 ft.
-Light pink, semidouble flowers have deep pink petal margins, appear at early midseason.
+Columnar in youth, this 20—25-ft. tree becomes vase shaped with age.
+Width at maturity is 8–10 ft.
+Light pink, semidouble flowers have deep pink petal margins and appear at early midseason.

 Grows to 25–30 ft. tall and 20 ft. wide.
 Branches are stiffly upright, forming a beautiful ...

 Strong horizontal branching gives this tree an umbrell-like form, but it’s not turned down at th...

 This 25-ft. tree has wide, horizontal branches and double pink flowers that fade to white.
 It’s ...